Microsoft · DP-600

 DP-600 is differentiated from PL-300 (Power BI Data Analyst) by its broader Fabric scope — covering lakehouses, warehouses, data pipelines, and KQL in addition to semantic modeling — making it more relevant for organizations building enterprise-scale data platforms rather than standalone Power BI solutions.
 As Microsoft continues to consolidate its data platform strategy around Fabric, the DP-600 credential is expected to become a baseline requirement for analytics engineering roles in Microsoft-centric data teams.
 The certification renews annually via a free online assessment, ensuring holders stay current with Fabric's rapid monthly release cadence.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 792 questions.

 Explanation